Brazil seeks more funding to combat environmental destruction

 “What is Brazil’s effective share of this $100 billion per year?
 We will see at this COP in Madrid from this amount, what is our share, our percentage of this $100 billion,” Salles said.

+Asked how other nations could be expected to give more money to Brazil when deforestation is on the rise, Salles countered that the country is still doing well in reducing its greenhouse gas emissions.
+Brazil’s climate goals are calculated against a base year of 2005, when deforestation was much higher.

-The environment ministry is also set to receive 230 million reais ($54.82 million) from a fund set up by Petroleo Brasileiro SA (PETR4.SA) with the proceeds of a corruption settlement, Salles said.
+The environment ministry is also set to receive 230 million reais ($54.82 million) from a fund set up by Petroleo Brasileiro SA (PETR4.SA) with the proceeds of a corruption settlement, Salles said, without saying how that money would be used.

+Another 430 million reais from the fund will go to states.
+Flavio Dino, the governor of Maranhao state, said it would be used to stop environmental crimes and to “regularize” occupied land that exists in legal gray areas.

-Reporting by Anthony Boadle, Lisandra Paraguassu and Jake Spring; editing by Diane Craft and Bernadette Baum
+Reporting by Anthony Boadle, Lisandra Paraguassu and Jake Spring; editing by Diane Craft and Marguerita Choy